ryan-a-davis365/Quiz-Time/README.md

 The primary feature of this site is to provide a quiz application to users that will allow the users input on the type of quiz they complete.
 Explained more down below.

-### Select a topic
+### Select a Category, Difficulty and Number of questions

 The user is given the option to choose what topic of quiz they would like to complete.

-### Select Difficulty

 For younger users or for extremely smart users, they are offered a difficulty option ranging from Easy, Medium or Hard.

-### Select Number Of Questions

 Depending on if users would like a long quiz or a short quiz they are given the option from 10 to 25 questions to decide from.

 ### Correct/Incorrect Indication